SNBSLibs/Licensing.ActivationKeys/README.md

 Free.
 Easy to use.
 No license files. **Everything is XML-documented in the code, so IntelliSense can show you all info about any member.**

+If you need to know about all aspects of using this library, or you want to test it, consider the branch `tests` containing the unit tests created for this library.

 ## Examples of usage

+### Using `LicensingClient`

 Say, we have an app that isn't completely free, and we want to sell licenses for it and activate it through activation keys.